nghttp2/nghttp2/doc/nghttpx.1.rst

     Set the  severity level  of log  output.  <LEVEL>
-    must be one of INFO, WARNING, ERROR and FATAL.
+    must  be one  of  INFO, NOTICE,  WARN, ERROR  and FATAL.
-    Default: WARNING
+    Default: NOTICE

 .. option:: --accesslog-file=<PATH>